Classic Seven

-Classic Seven is a seven-room apartment floor plan one can find in buildings built in New York City prior to 1940 consisting of a formal dining room, a living room, a kitchen, three bedrooms, a maid's room, and two or more bathrooms.
-Classic Seven is essentially Classic Six with an added bedroom.
+Classic Seven is a seven-room apartment floor plan found in New York City residential buildings constructed prior to 1940, typically in prewar cooperative or rental buildings on the Upper West Side, Upper East Side, and Morningside Heights neighborhoods of Manhattan.
+The floor plan comprises a living room, a formal dining room, a kitchen, three bedrooms, a maid's room or staff room, and two or more bathrooms.
+The Classic Seven is considered an extension of the Classic Six floor plan, distinguished by the addition of a third bedroom.